refgenie/refgenie/docs/usage.md

                         Pipeline configuration file (YAML).
 Relative paths are with respect to the pipeline script.
+  -N, --new-start       Overwrite all results to start a fresh run --tag-description TAG_DESCRIPTION
+                        Add tag level description (e.g. built with version 0.3.2)
+  --genome-description GENOME_DESCRIPTION
-  -N, --new-start       Overwrite all results to start a fresh run -d, --docker          Run all commands in the refgenie docker container.
+                        Add genome level description (e.g. The mouse mitochondrial genome, released in Dec 2013) -d, --docker          Run all commands in the refgenie docker container.
-  -t TAGS [TAGS ...], --tags TAGS [TAGS ...]
+  --assets ASSETS [ASSETS ...]
-                        Override the default tags of the parent assets (e.g. asset:tag).
+                        Override the default genome, asset and tag of the parents (e.g. fasta=hg38/fasta:default
+                        gtf=mm10/gencode_gtf:default).
+  --files FILES [FILES ...]
+                        Provide paths to the required files (e.g. fasta=/path/to/file.fa.gz).
+  --params PARAMS [PARAMS ...]
+                        Provide required parameter values (e.g.
+                        param1=value1).
   -v VOLUMES [VOLUMES ...], --volumes VOLUMES [VOLUMES ...]
-                        If using docker, also mount these folders as volumes -o OUTFOLDER, --outfolder OUTFOLDER
+                        If using docker, also mount these folders as volumes.
+  -o OUTFOLDER, --outfolder OUTFOLDER
                         Override the default path to genomes folder, which is the genome_folder attribute in the genome
                         configuration file.
-  -r, --requirements    Show the build requirements for the specified asset.
+  -q, --requirements    Show the build requirements for the specified asset
+                        and exit.
+  -r RECIPE, --recipe RECIPE
+                        Provide a recipe to use.
   -g GENOME, --genome GENOME
                         Reference assembly ID, e.g. mm10
 ```